srinivasseshu/learn-kafka/README.md

 - Abrupt shutdown: Controller will detect loss of node and elect a new leader from ISR
     - Abrupt shutdown takes few seconds, and can cause LeaderNotAvailable errors

+### Dealing with the duplicates

+- At most Once
+    - Consumer reads data, commits offset, and processes
+- At least Once
+    - Consumer reads data, processes, and commits offset
+- Exactly Once
+    - Deduplicate messages from the producer
+    - Write output of messaging, and commit offset together

 # Learning Flume